What is Rhinoplasty?

 How Will Dr. Barrera Evaluate Me for Nose Surgery?

 You should come to the consultation prepared to discuss your medical history.
 This will include information about any medical conditions you may have, medical treatments you have received, previous surgeries including repair of nasal injuries, and medications that you currently take.
-Dr. Barrera may also ask whether you have difficulty breathing through your nose, suffer from allergies that may cause nasal stuffiness, or are a chronic user of nasal spray.
+Dr. Barrera may also ask whether you have difficulty breathing through your nose, suffer from allergies that may cause nasal stuffiness, or are a chronic user of a nasal spray.
 It is important for you to provide complete information.

 In evaluating you for rhinoplasty, Dr. Barrera will conduct a routine and painless examination of your internal nasal structures.
 Your skin quality, as well as the size and shape of your nose and its relationship to your other facial features, will be carefully studied.
 In some instances, your plastic surgeon may recommend surgery of your chin, making it either more or less prominent, to improve facial balance.
 This procedure can be done at the same time as your rhinoplasty.